 Finally, keep in mind that even though the BankAmericard credit card has PIN capabilities, it’s still a signature-preferred credit card.
 This means it may not work at unattended kiosks abroad, like in a train station or parking garage, but you should have little trouble elsewhere.

-You only need a PIN if you plan to use your card for cash advances at ATMs or to make purchases at automated kiosks, such as you might find in train stations or parking lots, when traveling abroad.
-Otherwise, no PIN is necessary.… read full answer
+Yes, you can use a credit card without a PIN.
+You only need one if you plan to use your card for cash advances at ATMs.
+You may also need a PIN to make purchases at automated kiosks when traveling abroad.
+However, besides these two exceptions, no PIN is necessary to make a purchase with a credit card.… read full answer

 You can get a Bank of America cash advance by using your Bank of America credit card and corresponding PIN at a participating ATM.
 You can then withdraw the cash, up to the card’s available cash advance limit.
 If you do not have a PIN, contact Bank of America customer service at … read full answer(800) 432-1000 or call the number on the back of your card to request one.